The BIST way

 |01/09/2004||31/08/2005||Year 12||KS 5||Sixth form|

-We aim to do two things: to help guide you as you discover the Biritish International school of Tunis and learn what’s most important and enduring about our beloved school, and to get to know you.
+We aim to do two things: to help guide you as you discover BIST and learn what’s most important and enduring about our beloved school, and to get to know you.

-We understand that every family is unique and that every student has different goals, and we believe that choosing a school requires partnership and trust built around the shared value of education.
+We understand that every family is unique and that every pupil has different goals, and we believe that choosing a school requires partnership and trust built around the shared value of education.

-Applicants from all educational systems, nationalities and backgrounds are considered throughout the year at BIST.
+Applicants from all educational systems, nationalities and backgrounds are considered throughout the year.
 Applications from internationally mobile families and/or in-year school transfers are considered as well should there be vacancies in the appropriate year group.